bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

 4. Go to step 2, :math:`T` times.
 5. Save state :math:`x` as a sample, go to step 2 to sample another point.

+Notice step 4 where we throw away a bunch of samples before we return one.
+This is because typically sequential samples will be correlated, which is the opposite of what we want.
+So we throw away a bunch of samples in hopes that the sample we pick is sufficiently independent.
+Theoretically as we approach an infinite number of samples this doesn't make a difference but practically we need it in order to generate random samples.

 To make MH efficient, you want your proposal distribution to be accepting with a high probability, otherwise you get stuck in the same state and it takes a very long time for the algorithm to converge.
 This means you want :math:`g(x \rightarrow x') \approx f(x')` (and vice versa).
 If they are approximately equal, then the fraction in Equation 1 is approximately 1.
+But this isn't so easy to do because if you could sample from the original distribution then why would you need MCMC in the first place?
+We'll see how we can get pretty close though later on.

 |h2| Motivation for Hamiltonian Monte Carlo |h2e|